 Growth investing focuses on stocks of companies that are expected to experience rapid revenue and sales growth over the coming years.
 These stocks may not be paying out dividends now, but they offer the potential for significant capital gains in the future.
 Growth investors look for businesses with strong product offerings, competitive advantages, and attractive markets.

-When evaluating potential growth investments, it is important to research the company’s competitive landscape and its product and pricing strategies.
+When evaluating potential growth investments, it is important to research the company’s competitive landscape and product and pricing strategies.
 Investors should also keep an eye on market trends that may affect the potential for growth in a particular industry or sector.

 Although growth investing carries a higher risk than dividend or value investing, it also offers potentially greater rewards.
 As such, investors looking to maximize their returns over the long term may consider allocating some funds to growth stocks.